 Examples of activities related to Titles, Promotion and Career Path

 - The Associate Provost is available to meet with faculty members at all stages of their careers to discuss individual concerns regarding professional advancement, career trajectory, work-life balance and equity issues.
-Please contact the Associate Provost Julie Sandell, 617-358-5846, or her administrative assistant, Steven Marois, 617-358-4843, to set up an appointment.
+Please contact the Associate Provost Julie Sandell, 617-358-5846, or her assistant, Steven Marois, 617-358-4843, to set up an appointment.
 Any discussions are strictly confidential.
 Additional resources and advice for individual faculty members can be found in the Promotion section of this website.

 - The Associate Provost meets with groups of faculty who have common concerns or questions about the promotion process at Boston University, or school- or college-specific questions or concerns about University-wide standards for different ranks and tracks.

 - The Associate Provost works with Deans and Associate Deans as they develop and revise Faculty Expectations for each unit.
 The goal is make sure that the expectations are clear for faculty, promulgate a similar high standard of activity and achievement across the large and diverse University, and provide informative, discipline-specific examples of ways that faculty can meet those standards.